What to look for when comparing student loans

-Private loans should only be an option after maxing out federal loans, says Nick Valdivia, director of financial aid at California State University, Long Beach.
+Private loans should only be an option after maxing out federal loans, says Nick Valdivia, director of financial aid at California State University, Long Beach, interviewed by the author, March 2014.
 Before taking out a student loan, Valdivia recommends that students have a firm understanding of how much they'll need to borrow and whether there's anything they can do to reduce that amount.

 "We encourage [students] to evaluate their expenses," Valdivia says.
 "Do you really need to spend this much on new clothes that you want to buy throughout the year?
 Can you live with a roommate to reduce your rent costs? ...
 When you're a student and if you have to borrow, if you can cut back costs, it means you can borrow less."

 Once you've got a budget and borrowing amount in mind, start shopping around.
 Private loans vary when it comes to cost and terms, so it pays to compare loans carefully.

 "[Students shopping for private loans] need to compare interest rates, repayment terms," says Jodi Okun, founder of the College Financial Aid Advisors consulting firm and a brand ambassador for Discover student loans.
 "They need to understand whether the loan [interest] is going to accrue while they go to school ... and what's the grace period going to be."

 It's also crucial to examine the total lifetime cost of each loan, says Mary Johnson, which can be tricky for loans with variable interest rates that could fluctuate throughout the repayment period.